fernando-mc/redmondpython.com/content/lectures/onboarding.md

 Six is greater than five!
 ```

 So what's going on here?
 When Python encounters the `if` keyword, it evaluates the expression following the keyword and before the colon.

-If that expression is `True`, Python executes the code in the indented code block under the `if` line.
-If that expression is `False`, Python skips over the code block.
+  - If that expression evaluates to `True`, Python executes the code in the indented code block under the `if` line.
+  - If that expression evaluates to `False`, Python skips over the code block.

-In this case, because 6 really is greater than 5, Python executes the code block under the if statement, and we see "Six is greater than five!" printed to the screen.
+In this case, because "6 is greater than 5" evaluates to true, Python executes the code block under the if statement, and we see "Six is greater than five!" printed to the screen.
 Guess what will happen with these other expressions, then type them out and see if your guess was correct:

 ```py
 >>> if 0 > 2: